Something about me

 Discounts can be offered to those receiving benefits, evidence will be required.

-I currently have availability.
+Thank you for your interest but I currently do not have availability.

 Monday, Tuesday, Friday 10-6

 Within my practice I have an interest in working with Neurodiverse clients.
 I have worked therapeutically with young and adults clients who identify as having Autism, ADHD (all 3 sub categories), Tourette’s, PDA, Dyspraxia and Dyslexia.
 I am keenly aware of the mental health issues that can present with Neurodiverse individuals as they have often received the message of being ‘less than’.
 I endeavour to provide an environment whereby that person can be empowered and valued to live as their authentic self.